OPEN VOICE Community Choir (South Manchester)

 - Relax, unwind & let it all hang out, in a friendly, warm, fun atmosphere.

 WHEN?
 Wednesday eves at 7:30 -9pm, term time.
-Term starts back on Sept 7th '16 but you can drop in any term week
+You can drop in any Wednesday during term.

 WHERE?
 The beautiful old St Margaret's church, corner of Rufford Rd/Whalley Rd, Whalley Range, Manchester M16 8AE